 Like we noted before, Enzyme needs a testing library to provide a foundation for the tests it generates.
 Many people choose to use Jest and Enzyme together to test their React web applications.
 They use Jest as a test runner and assertion library, then use Enzyme to build the tests for their UI.
 This results in slimmer, cleaner testing code that’s also easier to debug when a test breaks.
 Developers which use these tools together find them to be a powerful combination that makes testing UIs simple.
 Experienced developers then hook these tests into an automated testing framework that runs these tests on each commit to source code.

 Using all of these tools in concert means developers find bugs faster.
 This is a significant step toward software maturity for teams writing complicated applications.
-Developers have more confidence that the code they write works the way it’s supposed to, and doesn’t introduce bugs.
+Developers have confidence their code works the way it should.
+They’re confident it doesn’t introduce bugs.
 QA engineers are able to focus on testing more complicated cases, instead of looking for regressions in the UI.
-Customers are happier because software comes faster, and it works the way it’s supposed to when it launches.
+Customers are happier because software comes faster, and works the way it’s supposed to when it launches.

 In the end, using tools like Jest and Enzyme for what they’re best at makes all of your software better.
 Even though the software we write grows more complex by the day, that doesn’t mean it needs to be harder to write.
 We just need to use the right tools to manage that complexity.